What ObamaCare Means for You, Your Family, and Your Business

 I pay for my own health insurance (5%)

 In the past, individual health care policies were more expensive and offered fewer benefits than most employer group policies.
 Often pre-existing conditions were not covered and premiums increased sharply with age or because of prior health history.
-More than half these plans had high deductibles and limited annual or lifetime benefits.
+More than half of these plans had high deductibles and limited annual or lifetime benefits.
 Insurance companies would frequently dump anyone who became seriously sick.
 They were happy to collect premiums from those who did not need health care but hated to have to pay anything out.

 - If you currently have a cheaper policy with very high deductibles and low coverage, this may no longer be available.
-Upgrading to a policy which offers better benefits may cost more than you want to pay (though after considering the better benefits and tax credits available you may find yourself better off).
-However in most cases you have a choice – you can switch on January 1st to a new policy, or keep your present “grandfathered” policy until it expires without having to pay the penalty.
+Upgrading to a policy that offers better benefits may cost more than you want to pay (though after considering the better benefits and tax credits available you may find yourself better off).
+However in most cases, you have a choice – you can switch on January 1st to a new policy, or keep your present “grandfathered” policy until it expires without having to pay the penalty.

 - In most states, new plans can be purchased either through the Health Insurance Marketplace or an insurance broker.
-You must purchase a qualifying plan through the Marketplace to get premium tax credit.
+You must purchase a qualifying plan through the Marketplace to get a premium tax credit.

 - New plans are required to cover all “10 essential health benefits.”
 At present, many individual policies exclude maternity, mental health, and drug coverage.

 - All plans will have to offer free preventative care

 - New plans cannot exclude preexisting conditions and cannot raise premiums because of health issues.

 - New plans must provide similar levels of coverage to the plans sold on the Health Insurance Marketplace: Catastrophic, Bronze, Silver, Gold or Platinum and must follow new rules that will make it easier to compare plans and see what is covered.